Sales Tax Calculator

 The high diversity of sales tax structures on a state level means that states have difference attractiveness for businesses.
 There are two key reasons behind it:

 - higher rates and more complex taxation system raise the cost of production,

 - as a response to higher sales tax rates consumers may reduce consumption or move their shopping to states where the tax burden is low.

 An optimal sales tax is one that is applied to a broad base of goods and services with a low tax rate.
 Such a tax system can minimize the adverse impacts, especially the economic distortion, that occurs when consumers adjust their consumption behavior according to the tax differentials.

 The below graph shows the ranking among states according to their State Business Tax Climate Index in 2019 that gives you an overview of how attractive tax systems are over the United States.

 Source: Tax Foundation (2018).Ranking Sales Taxes on the 2019 State Business Tax Climate Index.

 Sales tax by states in 2019

-To demonstrate the diversity of sales taxes in the United States, in the following, you can find more details on the applied sales taxes in U.S. states.
+To demonstrate the diversity of sales taxes in the United States, you can find more details about the applied sales taxes in U.S. states in the following table.
 Besides, you can check when the different states introduced the sales tax and if there is an exemption or reduced rate on sales of food.